-Right now, the University of Sydney is host to the Arab Women Film Festival.
+Right now, the University of Sydney is host to the inaugral Arab Women Film Festival.
 Organised by the Department of Arabic Language and Cultures, it is the first festival of its kind in Sydney.
-The festival will showcase five films over September and October, each directed by notable Arab women filmmakers, and reflecting their key experiences in the Arab world.
-These diverse experiences reveal an often unseen view into the lives of Arab women in an array of locations, situations and political spheres.
+The festival will showcase five films over September and October, each directed by notable Arab women filmmakers.
+The selection of films are intended to portray the diverse experiences into the often unseen lives of Arab women in an array of locations, situations and political spheres.

 Dr Lucia Sorbera, pioneer of The Arab Women Film Festival and senior lecturer at the University of Sydney, says that while not all the films are about women, they all express the intellectual agency held by Arab women.
-Particularly, there is the emphasis that Arab women have developed their own narrative about history and politics, in which they express a generally critical, and sometimes feminist, viewpoint.
+Sorbera says the films emphasise Arab women have developed their own narrative about history and politics, in which they express a generally critical, and sometimes feminist, viewpoint.

-Indeed all the films, while diverse in their styles and subject matter, are highly political in nature.
-Having access to these opinions and views by notable Arab women is a vitally important opportunity for Sydney University students and beyond.
+Indeed all the films, while diverse in styles and subject matter, are highly political at their core.
+Having access to these opinions and views by notable Arab women is a rare opportunity for those of us living in the West.

-The opening film, Moufida Tlaty’s The Silences of the Palace (1994), which was screened on Monday 10th September, involves a strong criticism of the post-colonial nationalist elite in Tunisia.
-An approach that was not only somewhat taboo within contemporary Tunisian historiography, but also quite groundbreaking in cinematic history, making it the first film by an Arab woman that had received great international success.
+The opening film, Moufida Tlaty’s The Silences of the Palace (1994), which was screened on Monday 10th September, critiques the post-colonial nationalist elite in Tunisia.
+A criticism that was not only taboo within contemporary Tunisian historiography but also quite groundbreaking in cinematic history.
+Silences of the Palace was the first film by an Arab woman that had received international acclaim.

-Dr Lucia Sorbera says these five films, while a poor selection in comparison to the vast production of films by Arab women, were chosen deliberately because of their political themes.
-She says that in a time where the Arab World has become a central topic in Western media understand that what is happening today is part of a longer history of Middle East politics, which goes way back before the highly publicised Arab uprisings in 2011.
+Dr Sorbera says these five films were deliberately chosen for their political themes.
+She says, “in a time where the Arab World has become a central topic in Western media, it is important to understand that what is happening today is part of a long history of Middle East politics, which goes way back before the highly publicised Arab uprisings in 2011.”